Simplifying small area estimation with rFIA: a demonstration of tools and techniques: Methods

-We used rFIA to download the Maine subset of the FIA Database from the FIA DataMart \citep{datamart}, extract survey design information for the most recent current volume inventory in the State (2019 inventory), and summarize plot-level net merchantable bole volume for all plot-visits in the State since the onset of the annual FIA program (i.e., first plots measured in 1999).
-Here, plot-level summaries of merchantable volume are simply a sum of merchantable volume on all trees within our population of interest---timberland in Washington County---at each inventory plot, expressed on a per-area basis ($\mathrm{m}^{3} \cdot \mathrm{ha}^{-1}$).
-All plots outside our population of interest (e.g., non-forested) receive a value of zero.
-As FIA's estimation units are geographically distinct (i.e., independent populations), we exclude all estimation units that contain no non-zero plot-level observations of merchantable volume from our analyses.
-Exclusion of these estimation units does not affect population estimation using traditional post-stratified estimators \citep{bechtold2005enhanced}, and considerably improves the computational efficiency of model-based estimators, without inducing bias.
+We used rFIA to download the Maine subset of the FIA Database from the FIA DataMart \citep{datamart}, extract survey design information (i.e., stratum and population areas) for the most recent current volume inventory in the State (2019 inventory), and summarize plot-level net merchantable bole volume for all plot-visits in the State since the onset of the annual FIA program (i.e., first plots measured in 1999).
+Here, plot-level summaries of merchantable volume are simply a sum of merchantable volume on all trees within our domain of interest---timberland in Washington County---at each inventory plot, expressed on a per-area basis ($\mathrm{m}^{3} \cdot \mathrm{ha}^{-1}$).
+All plots outside our domain of interest (e.g., non-forested) receive a value of zero.

+In the 2019 inventory, Washington County is split into three distinct estimation units (split into private and public ownerships, and inland census water).
+As FIA's estimation units are geographically distinct (i.e., independent populations), we combine these estimation units into a single target population representing Washington County.
+Importantly, FIA's estimation units should not be confused with population units in a finite sampling framework.
+Estimation units can be seen as minimum target populations for estimation using FIA's survey design.
+These populations are comprised of many population units, some of which may be sampled (i.e., plot locations).

+We next formulate a multi-level linear model to characterize plot-, stratum-, and domain-level trends in merchantable wood volume from our visit-level summaries.
+By explicitly acknowledging the nested, hierarchical nature of FIA's survey design in our multi-level model, we can derive inference at multiple scales simultaneously (e.g., estimation of both plot- and stratum-level trends), partition estimated variance (i.e., uncertainty) across scales, and improve parameter estimates by allowing partial-pooling of information within groups (e.g., when few observations are available on a plot, estimated trends are ``pulled'' towards the stratum-level mean).
+This is in contrast to conventional approaches that may perform independent linear regressions for each plot (i.e., no pooling of information) or combine data from all plots within a stratum and perform a single linear regression (i.e., complete pooling of information) to estimate trends across scales.

-We next formulate a linear mixed-effects model to characterize plot- and strata-level trends in merchantable wood volume, given our plot-level summaries.
-Let $y_{hij}$ denote the merchantable bole volume within our population of interest that was observed at visit $j$, on plot $i$, belonging to stratum $h$.
+Let $y_{hij}$ denote the merchantable bole volume within our domain of interest that was observed at visit $j$, on plot $i$, belonging to stratum $h$.
 Further, let $t_{hij}$ denote the year of visit $j$ on plot $i$, relative to onset of the annual FIA program (i.e., $t=0,1,2$ for plots visited in 1999, 2000, 2001, etc.).
 Our model is then defined as \begin{linenomath*}